samanshaiza004/samanshaiza004/README.md

 # Hi 👋 my name is Saman!

-I'm a software and web developer who is interested in distributed systems, network programming, websites, audio related projects.
+I'm a software and web developer who is interested in distributed systems, network programming, websites/desktop apps, and learning about audio programming.

 I like writing TypeScript, C++, and Go!